 Coral Reef Arks are designed with a specific application in mind.
-The shape, design, and materials used for Coral Reef Arks are project-specific and can be adapted to maximize success in different reef ecosystems.
-Most broadly, Arks can be suspended in the water column (Midwater Arks) or attached to the seafloor (Seafloor Arks).
+The shape, design, and materials used for Coral Reef Arks are project-specific and will be adapted to maximize success in different reef ecosystems.
+Most broadly, Arks will be suspended in the water column (Midwater Arks) or attached to the seafloor (Seafloor Arks).

 During the development phase, hydrodynamic models are developed to simulate the Arks in different flow environments, determine the maximum forces we expect the Arks to experience due to hurricanes, determine appropriate anchoring strategies for environments with different seafloor characteristics, and select optimal sites for long-term deployment.

 After extensive testing, Coral Reef Arks are deployed on reefs and seeded with coral reef biodiversity.
 Ideally, ARMS units are deployed on the reef surrounding the Arks deployment site >1 year prior to the deployment of the Arks to allow them to collect the surrounding reef biodiversity.
 Seeded ARMS are then attached to Arks, along with corals, to create the robust "mini-reef" community.

 Arks are monitored to assess the health and establishment of the Coral Reef Arks ecological community.
 Various metrics will be used, but some that we find particularly strong are:

 These metrics will be compared against control sites on the reef to test our primary hypotheses across several reef environments.